 Follow the below-given steps to diagnose the P0299 code:

-- Use an OBD-II scanner to scan the P0299 code.
+• Use an OBD-II scanner to scan the P0299 code.
+Analyze the data stored in the ECM/PCM memory to find the main issue.

-- Clear the code and perform a test drive.
+• Clear the stored codes and perform a test drive.
+If the code returns, perform a deep inspection.

-- Visually inspect the turbocharge and supercharger system for damage.
+• Visually inspect the turbocharge or supercharger system of your car for damage.
 If there is any damage, fix it.

-- Use a scan tool to check the boost pressure readings.
+• Use a scanner to check the boost pressure readings.

 Common P0299 Code Diagnostic Mistakes